shr0m/StoreStash/README.md

 ## Implementation
 This application is specifically designed for a separate stakeholder, and so this application mirrors their needs.
 Please see the support section for inquiries on using the software for any corporate means.

+## Demo
+A demo of the application can be found [here](https://storestash.onrender.com).
+If the application has not been used in a while, it may take a little for it to 'spin up' into action.
+For the username and password for the demo, please contact the developer in the support section.

 ## Support
 ### Support Tickets
 Whilst using the application, users who encounter unexpected errors may open support tickets which notify the developer of the issue presented.
 Abusing this privilege will result in users being barred from creating support tickets, with no appeal possible.